JoshOrndorff/recipes/src/traits/currency.md

 ## takeaway

 The way we represent value in the runtime dictates both the security and flexibility of the underlying transactional system.
 Likewise, it is convenient to be able to take advantage of Rust's [flexible trait system](https://blog.rust-lang.org/2015/05/11/traits.html) when building systems intended to rethink how we exchange information and value 🚀

-BONUS: *see [`OnDilution`](https://crates.parity.io/srml_support/traits/trait.OnDilution.html#tymethod.on_dilution) runtime hook*